*** TRADER APPLICATION STATUS ***

-The majority of trader spaces have now been allocated.
-Over the next couple of months, we will continue to accept new trader applications.
-These will be added to a waiting list and the trader informed when a space becomes available.
+All trader spaces have been allocated.
+However, we will continue to accept new applications, which will be added to a waiting list.
+If and when a space becomes available, the trader will be contacted.

 If you would like to be added to our waiting list, please complete the first stage of the trader application process only.*